Oracle Virtualisation · Advisory Guide

 Lock Down Administrative Access

-Real-World Example: 75% Licence Savings Through Solaris Zones
+Real-World Examples: Licence Savings Through Hard Partitioning

 Financial Services Company: $570K Saved on a Single Server

-Result: Licence cost: 4 × $47,500 = $190,000.
+Result.
+Licence cost: 4 x $47,500 = $190,000.
 Annual support: $41,800.
-Total savings: $570,000 in licences + $125,200/year in ongoing support — a 75% reduction.
+Total savings: $570,000 in licences plus $125,200 per year in ongoing support.
+A 75% reduction.

-Audit outcome: During a subsequent Oracle audit, the company provided Solaris Zone configuration documentation showing the capped CPU allocation and usage logs confirming Oracle never exceeded the 8-core boundary.
+Audit outcome.
+During a subsequent Oracle audit, the company provided Solaris Zone configuration documentation showing the capped CPU allocation and usage logs confirming Oracle never exceeded the 8-core boundary.
 Oracle accepted the partitioning with no findings.

 Common Mistakes That Invalidate Hard Partitioning